bhummerstone/bhummerstone.github.io/_posts/2019-04-11-on-demand-serverless-sftp.md

 ## Getting started

-I'll be doing all of this in the Azure CLI, which you can download from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or access via the Azure Cloud Shell at (https://shell.azure.com).
+I'll be doing all of this in the Azure CLI, which you can download from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or access via the [Azure Cloud Shell](https://shell.azure.com).
 Also, ACI isn't available in all of the Azure regions yet, so I'll be using West Europe; make sure you check availability in your region of choice.

 Firstly, let's create a new Resource Group to hold the resources we're going to be creating: